 Alcohol taxes are selective sales taxes on the purchase of alcohol.
 Most states levy the tax as an amount per unit sold (i.e., per gallon of beer, wine, or liquor).
-The producer or seller of the product pays the tax, but the tax is then included in the final purchase price and thus passed on to consumers.
-States and localities can also levy a retail excise tax on the purchase price of alcohol.
+The producer or seller of the product pays the tax on the wholesale transaction, but it's assumed the tax is then included in the final purchase price and thus passed on to consumers.
 Additionally, some states and localities collect revenue from government-owned liquor stores.

 Alcohol taxes are sometimes called a corrective or "sin tax" because, unlike a general sales tax, the tax is levied in part to discourage the consumption of alcohol because the choice to use it has costs both to the consumer and the general public (such as increased health care costs).
 State and local governments tax cigarettes, and have begun taxing marijuana and soda, in a similar way.